the-turing-way/the-turing-way/book/content/naming/naming.md

 ### Human readable

 To achieve human readability, it is helpful to have short (< 25 characters) but descriptive names that contain information on the content of the file/folder.
-Word boundaries in the file name can be indicated by using medial capitalization called camel case, e.g. FileName, or underscore, e.g. file_name.
+Word boundaries in the file name can be indicated by using medial capitalization called camel case, for example FileName, or underscore, for example file_name.
 File names should not have any spaces or other special characters.

 For web links or Uniform Resource Locator (URL), this concept is called [clean URL](https://en.wikipedia.org/wiki/Clean_URL).